nusenu/ansible-relayor/README.md

 The offline master key feature exposes only a temporary signing key to the relay (valid for 30 days by default).
 This allows to recover from a complete server compromize without loosing a relay's reputation (no need to bootstrap a new permanent master key from scratch).

-On Debian/Ubuntu every tor instance is run with a distinct system user.
+Every tor instance is run with a distinct system user.
+A per-instance user has only access to his own (temporary) keys, but not to those of other instances.

-Be aware that the host running ansible stores ALL your relay keys - apply security measures accordingly.
+Be aware that the host running ansible stores ALL your relay keys (RSA and Ed25519) - apply security measures accordingly.

 This role explicitly specifies sudo for every task that requires it (most of them).
 There is no need to run the entire role with --sudo/-s.